-Humpback Whales migrate from the Antartic to warm tropical waters like Tonga during the winter from May to October.
+- Humpback Whales migrate from the Antarctic to warm tropical waters like Tonga during the winter from May to October.
 That means they pass Kaikoura between May and October.
 The Humpback Whales migrate to Tonga for mating and breeding.
 Tonga is also one of the view spots in the world where you can swim with this gentle giants.
 Therefore, you have the highest chance for spotting humpbacks in May and October.

 - Blue Whales are the biggest animals on our planet up to almost 30 meters long.
 They are protected since 1965.
 It's rare to spot them but always magic.
 They occur here throughout the year while passing by.

 Blue Whale in Sri Lanka